- Organization and Procedures

 Indexes and Abstracts

 Although a law degree is not offered by the University, several academic disciplines offer courses and pursue research that require the use of legal materials.
 Among the disciplines using these materials are business, education, political science, mass communications, history, and social work.
 To support the curriculum and research, authoritative compilations of the laws of the United States and the State of Iowa are collected.
 Included are case decisions of the appellate courts, legislation, and administrative rulings.
 Authoritative legal compilations for states other than Iowa or countries other than the United States are not collected in print, although some legal services in areas of special interest, e.g., school, environmental, and labor law, include materials for all states.
-Rod Library currently subscribes to Lexis/Nexis via the Internet.
-This services provides comprehensive access to legislation and case law at the federal and state levels, covering all states.
+Rod Library currently subscribes to Lexis/Nexis and WestLaw Campus via the Internet.
+These services provide comprehensive access to legislation and case law at the federal and state levels, covering all states.
 Municipal ordinances for the cities of Cedar Falls and Waterloo are collected and kept current.

 Selective general reference materials to support legal research are collected, including legal encyclopedias, dictionaries, directories, digests, citators, indexes, and legal research guides.
 Specialized codes, such as building and fire codes, are selected as needed.
 Loose-leaf legal services are collected very selectively and only for subjects of consistently high use.
 Currently received loose-leaf services are shelved in Reference.